Sumeet0819/Simple-Spotify-Clone/README.md

-I made this clone watching a tutorila video on youtube.
+I made this clone watching a tutorial a video on youtube.